Bish0pdev/BParticles/README.md

 ## Usage

 Simply copy the [Package](Package) folder into your own monogame project.
-You can also clone this repository and run the [TestingScene](TestingScene.cs) file for a starter template.
+You can also clone this repository and run the [ExampleScene](ExampleScene.cs) file for a starter template.